 Most people don’t realize but there are several specialized areas within the jewelry manufacturing process that are sometimes not known by all jewellers.

-jewelers such as John, pictured below, have an all round skill permitting him to tackle just about anything.
-John actually worked for a firm in England who did jewelry for the Royal family, so his experience was extensive.some cases you will find that a jeweler can create a nice jewellery piece but you will find out that he often has to send it to another specialist to actually set the stone.
-However some
+Jewelers such as John, pictured below, have an all-round skill permitting him to tackle just about anything.
+John actually worked for a firm in England who did jewelry for the Royal family, so his experience was extensive.

 John, one of those jewellers with a heap of skill and patience

 So you don’t just have to have years of experience, you also need patience, which John has, and I don’t have much of.
-Opal Cutting is a much more straight forward occupation.
+Opal Cutting is a much more straightforward occupation.
 I actually taught John how to sand and polish opals.
-He learnt that very quickly and was able to make minor repairs without having to send the opals to a separate factory.
+He learned that very quickly and was able to make minor repairs without having to send the opals to a separate factory.